- One Day Tours

 Check out the itinerary below - the summary of the locations are as follows;

-- Treshnish Isles, puffins & Fingal's Cave
+- Treshnish Isles, Puffins & Fingal's Cave

 - Corryvreckan, Slate Isles & Garvellachs

-- South Mull Wilderness
+- Isle of Mull Wilderness (waterfalls, wildlife)

-With the basking sharks returning to our shores at this time, we'll pick the best day to head offshore to search for them.
+With the basking sharks returning to our shores at this time, we'll pick the best day out of the five days to head offshore to search for them.
 We'll return to the areas we know are best for sharks and use any local info or sightings to help guide us.
 This will be a long day around 8am-6pm as it's around 3 hours to get to the main area but there will be lots of sights and wildlife to see along the way!
 If we find the sharks we'll hope to snorkel with them and gather some important scientific information on these initial arrivals.

 On this trip we will visit a very special lagoon; well protected from the wind and one of the sunniest places in the UK.
 The water here is crystal clear, unpolluted Atlantic Ocean with a white shell sand beach, surrounded by fringing kelp forest reefs.
-This marine paradise holds a large resident seal colony which we snorkel with, holding both the common/harbour seal and its' bigger cousin the grey seal.
+This marine paradise holds a large resident seal colony which we snorkel with, holding both the common/harbour seal and its bigger cousin the grey seal.
 See some images from our previous tours.

 This area will be one of our scheduled days and one we can visit if the wind is too strong to head offshore.
 Around an hour south of Oban lies the Corryvreckan, the third largest whirlpool in the world, along with a number of tidal races.
 There are also the Slate Isles with hidden lakes and the Garvellach islands which have historical stone remains.
 All of this area is a special area of conservation, which makes its ideal for snorkelling with lots of marine life.
 It's another area where we see both species of eagle, bottlenose dolphins and porpoises, along with seals and a variety of land mammals on the island shores.